 Our objective is to assist you in your long-term planning targets and to facilitate the flexible and individualized transfer of your wealth to the next generation or in accordance with your wishes.
 We are committed solely and completely to your interests.

 The benefits of a South Dakota Trust are:

-U.S. trusts are well recognized succession planning vehicles in the U.S. They provide for a very flexible means of structuring wealth, and may be used to hold all types of assets and rights without restriction.
+U.S. trusts are well recognized succession planning vehicles in the U.S. They provide for very flexible means of structuring of wealth and may be used to hold all types of assets and rights without restrictions.
 While the U.S. Federal tax law defines a U.S. trust for U.S. tax purposes, the substantive laws of the 50 U.S. States govern the use of U.S. trusts and the powers, duties and liabilities of U.S. trustees.

 There are a variety of reasons why a client may want to establish a U.S. trust in South Dakota.
 Amongst others, the main reasons are:

-International families require for their U.S. family members established vehicles which are well-recognized in the U.S. and which offer maximation of succession planning benefits.
-A U.S. trust is commonly used for the implementation of a variety of legitimate succession planning techniques.
+International families require for their U.S. family members established vehicles that are well recognized in the U.S. and which offer maximized benefits of succession planning.
+A U.S. trust is commonly used to implement a variety of legitimate succession planning techniques.
 U.S. tax law recognizes the trust as a valid instrument for such purposes.

 In order to avoid negative income tax consequences and onerous reporting requirements for U.S. beneficiaries of «foreign trusts», it may be more advantageous to domesticate a foreign trust into the U.S. By bringing the foreign trust into the regulated U.S. environment, benefits exclusive to U.S. structures are made available to the U.S. beneficiary.